TracQ Basic main application window.

 Spectral responsivity data for a calibrated detector may be loaded into TracQ Basic.
 It must be in a text tab delimited file, with the left column listing the wavelengths in nanometers and the right column listing the responsivities in amps per watt.Amplified detectors provide a voltage output.
 Using the spectral responsivity data allows this type of detector to take optical power measurements.
 This is very useful when utilizing a lock-in digital amplifier.
 The LIDA-SRS-KIT can accept both current and voltage signals, but operates best with a voltage input.
 The legacy Merlin lock-in digital amplifiers accept only a voltage signal.
 The spectral responsivity data is required to make power measurements using a lock-in digital amplifier.

-A motorized slit assembly may be adjusted from 6 µm to 2 mm width in 6 µm steps.
-The slit width is controlled through the utility software, optional hand controller, optional TracQ Basic software or by using low-level commands.
 An advantage of using motorized slits is that in addition to setting the slit widths individually, the software can be configured to an automatic bandpass setting.
-The software adjusts the slit widths to maintain the chosen bandpass as scans are performed using multiple gratings and either output port.
+TracQ Basic adjusts the slit widths to maintain the chosen bandpass as scans are performed using multiple gratings and either output port.
 The mathematics involved in determining the slit width takes into account the input and output focal lengths of the instruments design, as well as the angle of the grating at the specified wavelength.

 Oriels amplified detectors include gain adjustment switches on their housings.
 For those using unamplified detectors, the model 70710 Preamplifier is available.
 TracQ Basic allows the user to enter the gain selections into the software.
 This is particularly useful during sensor characterization, when the calibrated reference detector may have different gain requirements than the device under test.

-TracQ Basic supports nanometers (nm), micrometers (um) or wavenumber (cm-1).
+TracQ Basic supports nanometers (nm) and micrometers (um).
 Users should choose the wavelength units prior to taking any data.
 The units selected for spectroscopic data acquisition must be the same for all reference and background scans.

 An electronic shutter is integrated into the housings of Oriels motorized monochromators and spectrographs.
 The shutter is mounted inside the housing at the input port.
 TracQ Basic allows the user to control the shutter.The shutter is used to close the light path when light is not required.
 This allows the light source to remain on - and therefore remain warmed up - so that it continues to provide stable performance.
 Additionally, restarting a lamp results in wear of the filament (with quartz tungsten halogen lamps) or wear of the anode/cathode (with arc lamps).
 Therefore, when the light is not needed during short periods, closing the shutter is suggested.